 Through the Direct Component, known as "Pot-1" funds, Santa Rosa County is expected to have approximately $29 million for projects meeting RESTORE criteria until 2031.
 After public input and one Board approved amendment, a total of 10 projects are included in the Multi-Year Implementation Plan (MYIP) that was approved by the U.S. Treasury.
-Explore the interactive Story Map or Quicklinks below for project descriptions.
+See Quicklinks below for project descriptions.

 On July 28, 2016, the Board of County Commissioners designated all available Spill Impact Component funding, commonly referred to as “Pot-3”, toward projects improving the water quality in Santa Rosa Sound.
-Approximately $12 million have been allocated for three projects.
+Approximately $12 million have been allocated for such projects.
 A description can be found in the RESTORE Statewide Expenditure Plan (SEP) that was developed by the Gulf Consortium, a public entity among Florida's 23 Gulf Coast counties created to administer the State Plan for economic and environmental recovery of the Gulf Coast in Florida following the Deepwater Horizon oil spill.
 See here for a map of all Deepwater Horizon funded restoration projects throughout the state of Florida.